LiamRandall/The-Customer-Experience-Map/README.md

 ### Background
 The Customer Experience Map is a class project from the [2018 Strategyzer Bootcamp](https://blog.strategyzer.com/posts/2017/12/20/2018-strategyzer-bootcamp-become-a-business-model-innovation-coach) for Business Model Canvas Innovation coaches.
 One of the incredible class exercises from this incredible workshop is to take a crack at building a tool.
-The Custoemr Experience Map is a tool designed by:
+The Customer Experience Map is a tool designed by:

 *  Eman Almousawi
 *  Jesse Desjardins